nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ## Usage

 This interface allows you to quickly create charts from a pandas dataframe, without having to use the low-level syntax of Chart.js.
-We will use, in the rest of this section, the famous titanic dataset.
+We will use, in the rest of this section, a slightly processed version (extraction of the title from the name column) of the famous [titanic dataset](https://www.kaggle.com/c/titanic/data).
 Let's start by loading this dataset with Pandas:

 ```py
 import pandas as pd